 Understanding what Intelligent Information Management is and how to work with it is a fundamental part of the transformation process.

 Begin by changing your mindset.
 Yes, information is a liability and a costly nuisance if collected for the wrong reasons and stored incorrectly.
-The new GDPR regulations highlight this, and the penalties for doing nothing will be great in reputational and monetary value.
+The 2018 GDPR regulations highlight this, and the penalties for doing nothing are large in both reputational and monetary value.

 Think of information as an asset and keep this attitude as a way to seek positive outcomes to the change process.
 Information is a utility, a source of corporate knowledge.
 It is an enabler, it improves the way your staff work, and allows them to problem solve and be more creative.
 It is also a driver: information will give you the answers to tough business questions and provide steer in uncertain times.